ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * to understand if a particular provider is actually the original provider or a promoter,
 * to know if and how the source, or resulting binary, of a promoted software component differs from the original software component,
 * to check the provenance and history of a software component's source back to its origin, and
-* to assess whether to trust a promoter of not.
+* to assess whether to trust a promoter or not.

 There is no standardized way to: